ronaldchacon/reddit-clone/README.md

 # LNKR (Reddit/Hacker News clone)
 A project based on the functionality of Reddit and Hacker News.
-The application incorporated the use of caching to order and display posts to all users.
+The application incorporated the use of caching to order and display posts based on vote score.

 Technology Used
 ---